-Text Protocol
+text Protocol

-For example, the following buffer1 and buffer2 strings conform to the text protocol:
+For example, the following strings buffer1 and buffer2 conform to the text protocol:

-// Text plus a carriage return
+// Text followed by a newline

 $buffer1 = 'abcdefghijklmn